Michal-Etinger/Cafe_Order_System/README.md

 # YAY COFFEE!
 Project

-This project done by: Michal Etinger & Dore Amiram
+This project was made by: Michal Etinger & Dore Amiram

 ## Project Overview
 The *YAY COFFEE!* project is a web-based application designed to manage a coffee shop's online operations.
 This platform enables administrators to manage menu items, customers to place orders and submit reviews, and operators to handle orders efficiently.